LoveMeWithoutAll/Build-Notifier/README.md

 # Build-Notifier
-Build Notifier for Read the Docs on Slack
+Build Notifier for Read the Docs on Slack. humble but It works